 Released during the brief Silent Film Awareness Renaissance of 2011 (when The Artist won Best Picture, remember), Hugo was a film that took many people by surprise.
 For one thing, it was a magical 3-D family film by Martin Scorsese, of all people, creator of Raging Bull and Gangs of New York among many others.
 And contrary to what the trailers implied, it was a little less about the boy Hugo himself and more a tribute to the life and work of Georges Méliès.

 Hugo (Asa Butterfield) is a boy who lives in the Montparnasse train station in Paris in the 1930s.
-His father had died suddenly, leaving Hugo in the care of an alcoholic relative who tends clocks in the train station.
+His father had died in a tragic accident, leaving Hugo in the care of an alcoholic relative who tends clocks in the train station.
 When the relative vanishes the mechanical-minded Hugo secretly takes over his job.
 Among his few possessions is his father’s broken automaton–an intricate mechanical man–which Hugo is determined to try and fix.

 Between his work on the clocks and tinkering with the automaton, Hugo observes life in the busy train station and carefully avoids the bumbling station inspector (Sacha Baron Cohen).
-Although he tries to stay hidden, Hugo ends up befriending a girl named Isabelle (Chloe Grace Moretz), a book lover always ready for an adventure.
+He befriends a girl named Isabelle (Chloe Grace Moretz), a book lover always ready for an adventure.
 She introduces him to her grandfather (Ben Kingsley), who sells toys in a booth in the train station.
-Hugo shows her his father’s automaton.
-In time, the automaton reveals a secret that connects their two worlds in a way they had never imagined.
+Hugo shows her his father’s automaton, and in time, the automaton reveals a secret that connects their two worlds in a way they had never imagined.

 The first time I watched Hugo the story pulled me in hook, line and sinker (I had never read the novel it was based on).
 What was the automaton trying to write?
 What were the sad memories the old man was trying to forget?
 It was all an intriguing mystery, and it had a surprising and unique payoff.

 And best of all, Scorsese pays a perfect tribute to Méliès.
 Lovers of early film history will die when they watch this film.
-Scorsese replicates Méliès’s Robert-Houdin theater, his famous glass movie studio at Montreuil, and shows him at work in the studio filming a couple of his famous scenes.
+Scorsese replicates Méliès’s Robert-Houdin theater, the famous glass movie studio at Montreuil, and shows him at work filming some of his famous scenes.
 The wacky costumes, the giant puppets, the hand-painted scenery–we get to see how it all might’ve looked in real life.
 (I envy the folks who got to research all the details for these scenes!)

-Film lovers will also appreciate the nods to silent cinema as a whole, shown in a series of clips as the two children research in a library and see Safety Last in a theater (Hugo also dangles from a clock briefly a la Harold Lloyd).
+Film lovers will also appreciate the many nods to silent cinema history, shown in series of clips as the two children research in a library and attend a showing of Safety Last (Hugo also dangles from a clock briefly a la Harold Lloyd).
 I never saw Hugo in a theater, but what fun that must’ve been to see clips from The Kid, The General, Les Vampires and more played to a regular, unsuspecting audience.

 The grumpiness of Ben Kingsley’s Méliès, although it makes dramatic sense, is also a little inaccurate in my opinion.
 In real life Méliès certainly lamented the fall of his career.
 In a letter from 1932 he stated, “I, at 67, a merchant!
 I who was always an artist first and who always detested business!
 What is there to do!?
 Life has reversals like this…[One must] resign oneself, and that is what I have done.”
 But he didn’t give himself over to bitterness.
 His granddaughter Madeleine later recalled: